eficode-academy/rf-mobile-testing-appium/README.md

 npm install -g mjpeg-consumer
 which appium
 ```
-At this point you should have two virtual environments enabled at the same time. _Keep them both active!_
+At this point you should have two virtual environments enabled at the same time.
+You can keep both of them active.

 Alternatives to `nodeenv` (like prefix) are in [Further reading](./further-reading.md) document, if you cannot get it to work for you.

+### Virtual environments on Windows
+Windows users may have problems with enabling both Python and `nodeenv` virtual environments at the same time.
+Often what happens is that when the second virtual environment is activated, previously active virtual environment is automatically deactivated.
+This is however not an issue for this use case.

+During setup, Python virtual environment has to be active to create a `nodeenv` virtual environment.
+After that, `nodeenv` virtual environment has to be activated to install Appium.
+For that part, Python virtual environment is not necessary anymore, as `nodeenv` will work just fine without it.

+During testing, Python virtual environment has to be active in one terminal, where Robot Framework tests are executed.
+A second terminal is also needed to run Appium process, and in that terminal only `nodeenv` needs to stay active.

 ## Step 2.
 Set up everything else for Android
 You should be able to run Appium Doctor now!
 It is a tool that checks driver-specific setup, so you need drivers first, and then you can verify your setup is complete.